Skip to content

 newlineoptionalboolean

 Whether the block starts on a new line.
 When true, a hardline is added prior to the block.
+If inline is true, this will only apply if the block is also split due to breaking.

 openeroptionalstring